Emmanuel L. Di Rossetti

 Antigone , counter-revolution , ethics , history , intimacy , forgiveness , religion , revolution , totalitarianism , vulgarity -

-Fear in general, then, has perfections that evil does not.
-Perhaps the crucifixion was felt in a more terrible way in the Garden of Olives than on the cross.
+Fear in general, therefore, has perfections that evil lacks.
+Perhaps the crucifixion was felt more terribly in the Garden of Olives than on the cross.
 For on the cross, it was felt in reality.
 In the Garden of Olives, it was felt in spirit.
 Continue reading

 -